 The Narcissistic Cycle of Abuse is a seemingly endless and frustrating hamster wheel.
 The only way to exit the ride is literally and figuratively speaking make a run for your life.
-Victims stay with narcissistic people and spend a lifetime waiting for their abuser to die.
+Victims often stay with narcissistic people and spend a lifetime waiting for their abuser to die.
 Survivors make a leap of faith to step off the dizzying and terrifyingly monotonous ride.

 Staying with an abusive partner makes you an Enabler — not virtuous.